jwmiller5/Compliance/compliance/regulatory/gdpr-for-office-online-server.md

 - Performance data about the app and/or particular features within the app

-- General location information about where the user’s computer is (e.g. country / region, state, and city, derived from the IP address), but not precise geo location.
+- General location information about where the user's computer is (e.g. country / region, state, and city, derived from the IP address), but not precise geo location.

 - Basic metadata about the browser, e.g. browser name and version, and the computer, e.g. OS type and version